 The 1-0 victory against Switzerland on November 22nd 1950 in Stuttgart had an unbelievable meaning for the contemporaries.
 The Neckarstadion was unable to hold the vast crowd of visitors which was estimated at more than 100,000.
 They slid down muddy hills wearing their Sunday finest in order to witness only a friendly match, just to be part of the occasion when the world wanted to play with Germany again.

-We now know what has come of it all: Three World Cups and three European Championships, as well as many triumphs in Europe’s club competitions.
+We now know what has come of it all: Four World Cups and three European Championships, as well as many triumphs in Europe’s club competitions.
 Football also helped Germany strengthen from within, thanks to its organisation.
 Not every team could win the championship, but every team could win the cup, at least in theory.
 Introduced in 1935, the DFB-Pokal competition has prompted surprising victories and sensational upsets right from its inception.
 It’s a fascinating competition, especially in games that resemble a David vs. Goliath scenario.

 Germany’s U19 championship was introduced in 1969 and since then has become a form of Bundesliga itself.
 Women’s football has had its own German championship since 1973 and the country has had great success in that department too, winning two World Cups and eight European Championships.